PRATIKBAGADE1/Features-Flag-In-Ecommerce/README.md

   |    tabId    |  String   |
   | displayText |  String   |

-- The App is provided with `imagesList`.
-It consists of a list of imageItem objects with the following properties in each imageItem object

   |     Key      | Data Type |
   | :----------: | :-------: |
   |      id      |  String   |